OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/ReadTableFromDataStore/ReadTableFromDataStore.md

 * the table, views, and procedures being queried must be readable (some databases restrict direct access to data  and require using stored procedures)
-* the resulting table in TSTool will have columns with names that match the database query results
+* the resulting table in StateDMI will have columns with names that match the database query results
 * data types for columns will closely match the database results:
 	+ data will be treated as strings if unable to match the database column type
 	+ the precision of floating point numbers for displays is defaulted to 6 digits
-	+ null values in the database will transfer to null values in the TSTool table and will display as blank table cells
+	+ null values in the database will transfer to null values in the StateDMI table and will display as blank table cells
-	+ date/time columns in the database will be represented as such in the TSTool table;
+	+ date/time columns in the database will be represented as such in the StateDMI table;
 	however, it may not be possible to limit the precision of the date/time (i.e., hours, minutes, and seconds may be shown with default zero values in output)

-Future enhancements will add additional features to intelligently map database results to TSTool tables.
+Future enhancements will add additional features to intelligently map database results to StateDMI tables.

 ## Command Editor ##